 Rachel Vickers has over 20 years experience undertaking personal injury and clinical negligence cases.
 During this period she has been involved in cases covering nearly all areas of clinical specialism.
 Rachel undertakes work in the Coroner’s court, CICA and has litigated a civil jury trial.
 In...

 Daniel Barnett is a leading employment and commercial barrister.
-With over 20 years’ experience representing business, he has acted for international airlines, FTSE-250 companies, NHS Trusts, many hundreds of SMEs and a Royal Family.
+With 25 years’ experience representing business, he has acted for international airlines, FTSE-250 companies, NHS Trusts, many hundreds of SMEs and a Royal Family.
 As the co-founder and past COO of the UK’s leading online...

 Naomi Cunningham has specialised in employment and discrimination law throughout her career.
 She acts for a mix of public and private sector employers, large and small, and individual employees and trade unions, giving her an overview of both sides’ priorities and tactics.
 Naomi accepts...